Factbox: What's next for Hong Kong's protest movement

 Following are the key dates in Hong Kong’s protests movement and the most recent developments as reported by Reuters.

 Saturday Sept.
 28 - The fifth anniversary of the “Umbrella” pro-democracy protests in 2014 that occupied parts of the city for 79 days.
-Activists are expected to mark the anniversary with a rally.
+Activists are expected to mark rally in the evening at Chater Garden next to government headquarters.

+Sunday Sept.
+29 - Demonstrators plan to rally in the bustling shopping and tourist district of Causeway Bay.

 Tuesday Oct.
 1 - The 70th anniversary of the founding of the People’s Republic of China.
-Protesters are expected to rally in Hong Kong dressed in black, and authorities are likely to rollout a large security blanket as the Hong Kong government holds a low-key ceremony.
+Protesters are expected to rally in Hong Kong dressed in black, and authorities are likely to roll out a large security blanket as the Hong Kong government holds a low-key ceremony.

 In Beijing, President Xi Jinping will oversee a massive military parade through central Beijing.
 The Communist Party will be hoping the world see images of orderly troop formations and dancing civilians, rather than protests in Hong Kong.